sanicet/Notes/README.md

  Two way databinding allows data to be bind from UI to TypeScript and back.
 For this use [(ngModel)]="buttonName" to tags.
 ButtonName is property used for binding two way.

  #Directives - direcrtives are instructions to DOM.
 Component is a form of directive which has template url.
 There are also directlives which do not have a template.
 Angular provides some default directive.
- #ngIf - If and else directive
+ #ngIf - If and else directive.
+This is a structural directives meaning it changes dom element based on conditions.
+Angular need to know this.
+Hence append * when calling this directive.
  <p *ngIf="serverCreated; else servernotcreatedtext">{{ServerCreationStatus}}</p>
 <ng-template #servernotcreatedtext>
  <div>